 Graduate School Resources

-Initially, all students accepted into the Ph.D. degree program receive financial support from Graduate School fellowships, interdepartmental training grants, and/or research assistantships.
+All students accepted into the Ph.D. degree program receive financial support from Graduate School fellowships, interdepartmental training grants, and/or research assistantships.
 The program strives to maintain a nationally competitive stipend.
-Students are guaranteed a stipend of $28,000 for 2018–19; tuition is remitted.
-After a student has chosen a thesis advisor, support is obtained either by the thesis advisor or by a previously named source.
+Students are guaranteed a stipend each year in addition to tuition remission.
+The current stipend rate can be found on the Financial page of the CMB handbook.
 Graduate students are also eligible for comprehensive health insurance; individual or family coverage is available at a minimal cost.
-Students are strongly encouraged to apply for a National Science Foundation Graduate Fellowship, at the time of application to graduate school or during the first semester on campus.
+Students are strongly encouraged to apply for a National Science Foundation Graduate Fellowship at the time of application to graduate school and/or during the first or second year on campus.

 Minimum Graduate School Requirements